Skip to main content

 If you change your OIDC provider or its configuration, the PRM document updates automatically β€” no need to manually edit a static JSON body.

-When a request arrives without a valid token, the plugin returns:
+OAuth enforcement (enforce_oauth) and the auth module come from the virtual server.
+When a request arrives without a valid token, the endpoint returns:

 HTTP/1.1 401 Unauthorized